James-TR/umad/WRITING_DISTILLERS.md

 derive the `doc_type`, which is a short string identifying the human source of the document.

-You can search for a particular doc_type using doc_type: query.
+You can search for a particular `doc_type` using `doc_type: query`.
 For example, RT support tickets have a `doc_type` of "rt", which will allow you to intuitively search for RT support tickets like so:

     rt:emergency